b4yuan/sefa_classroom/combinedSystem/combinedSystem.md

 ## _Running the System_
 As a user, everything is ran from runSystem.py.
 This is the core script of the system as it integrates all functions into one process.

 ### Running runSystem.py
 This file should be run from a command line in a Linux based system.
 It will not work on Windows.
 There are a few options that can be specified when running.

-- Grade a single homework: Call the file with the tag --hw_name and the name of the homework.
+- Grade a single homework: Call the file with the tag `--hw_name` and the name of the homework.
 The name of the homework can be the full name or even just the number.
 `python3 runSystem.py --hw_name HW02Sort`
 `python3 runSystem.py --hw_name hw02sort`
 `python3 runSystem.py --hw_name 2`

-- Grade a range of homeworks:
+- Grade a range of homeworks: Call the file with the tag `--hw_range` and two homework names/numbers to specify the start and end of the range.
+The start and end indexes are inclusive.
+`python3 runSystem.py --hw_range hw02sort hw10cake2`
+`python3 runSystem.py --hw_range 4 15`
+`python3 runSystem.py --hw_range hw03cake 20`

-- Grade all homeworks: Call the file with the tag --grade_all.
+- Grade all homeworks: Call the file with the tag `--grade_all`.
 This will grade all homeworks for which a professor-created example folder exists in the professor directory.
 `python3 runSystem.py --grade_all`

+- Don't delete folders of cloned repositories and grades after running: The `-d` tag will tell the system to _not_ delete the directory of cloned repositories and the directory in which the grades are stored.
+`python3 runSystem.py --hw_range 2 4 -d`